iongritco/CleanArchitecture-MicroserviceTemplate/README.md

 # CleanArchitecture microservice template
-A template for creating a new microservice with Clean Architecture - DDD, CQRS, Mediator, .NET 7, Entity Framework Core
+A template for creating a new microservice with Clean Architecture - DDD, CQRS, MediatR, .NET 7, Entity Framework Core

 **Installation and usage**